nyamucc/foodborne-outbreak-analysis/README.md

 ### 📒 Notebooks

 - `01_data_cleaning_eda.ipynb` – Load, clean, and explore the data with visuals
-- `02_statistical_analysis.ipynb` – Hypothesis testing and logistic regression
+- `02_statistical_analysis.ipynb` – correlation tests and group comparisons
 - `03_report.ipynb` – Final insights, charts, and summary of findings